TWaalen/isrsrv-script/README.md

 -shutdown gracefully on os shutdown

--script auto update from github
+-script auto update from github (not working atm)

 **Instructions:**